sasilver75/obsidian/~ Ideas.md

 - The FineWeb paper showed the power of training (eg) educational-quality classifiers to filter large datasets; they filtered FineWeb to FineWeb-Edu, which resulted in dataset that outperformed the original FineWeb dataset on popular benchmarks!
 Showed the power of classifiers trained on synthetic data... is there a way to push this further, somehow?
 	- Stack-Edu-Python applied the same idea of FineWeb-Edu to Code!
 They used LLaMA3 to annotate 500k python samples from The Stack and used them to train an educational classifier using the same recipe as the FineWeb-Edu classifier.
 - The process (simple AST mutation) that they use to created a PRM dataset for Code in Let's Reward Step by Step" seems pretty weak.
 Can we make something better, using some model-based synthetic data techniques and some filtering?
+- What about in an iterative prompt refinement synthetic data pipeline, introducing another prompt or document and asking the LM to incorporate/fuse prompts together?
+Or having sort of abstract prompts (are these more like templates?) that we then couch in some context document.
+	- Note that we can think about iterative refinement of prompts (AgentInstruct) and iterative refinement of responses (Arena Learning) separately.
+	- Is there an advantage to using multiple models/prompts?
+AgentInstruct uses a suggestor and editor agent.

 https://x.com/thesephist/status/1734966611814289756?s=20